rdebusscher/quarkus-course/fundamentals/rest/README.md

 - The JSONB support (JSON Binding - automatic converting between Java and JSON) is provided through an extension.
 - Use appropriate Media Types
-- The JSONP support (JSON Processing - Programmatic reading and writing JSON) is integrated.  ???
-TODO Test out if this is also for Jackson ????
+- The JSONP support (JSON Processing - Programmatic reading and writing JSON) is integrated.
+(Not with Jackson but it is when selecting JSONB)
 - POST type of endpoints.

 Testing